 “They do a lot of [menstruation] education for us as players around what's normal [and] what’s not normal.
 They also get the male high-performance staff in there as well, because I think there’s been quite a big knowledge gap traditionally,” she explains.

-It mirrors the AFL’s recent decision to remove the mandatory wearing of white shorts from all on-field uniforms, a move made to quell performance anxieties around menstruation.
+It mirrors the AFL’s decision to remove the mandatory wearing of white shorts from all on-field uniforms late last year, a move made to quell performance anxieties around menstruation.
 Dalton says she was “very relieved” about the announcement, and that it’s one that “makes a lot of sense”.
 Now, she’s thankful she’s got a team of medical professionals around her who is helping her on her journey.

 Meanwhile, Natasha decided on getting an ablation (a surgery that destroys the lining of the uterus) after a string of pills and other medications did all they could to reduce her bleeding.